attogram/attogram-modulemanager/README.md

 This is the [Module Manager](https://github.com/attogram/attogram-modulemanager) for the [Attogram Framework](https://github.com/attogram/attogram).

-The Module Manager is a web interface that allows admins to:
+The Module Manager allows admins to:

-* View status of modules
+* Enable modules
 * Disable modules
-* Enable modules
+* View status of modules

 ## Install via composer